 For teachers looking to obtain their AIG (K-12) add-on licensure to their North Carolina teaching license, Elon offers a 12-credit hour program.
-The program will be offered on Elon's campus beginning July 6, 2015.
-The total cost of the add-on licensure for academic year 2015-16 is $3,024.
+The program will be offered on Elon's campus beginning July 5, 2016.

 To apply for admission, a free online Special Student application needs to be completed and transcripts from all colleges and universities attended should be sent to the Office of Graduate Admissions.

 MED 564 Curriculum & Instructional Design in Gifted Education (on campus, three-week course)